 I thought the sessions would be follow-along type sessions where you’re doing the reps alongside the trainer.
 This is how group exercise sessions in gyms, most app-based programs (like FIIT), and classes I’d do on YouTube work.

-Vanja from MovesMethod does a great job demonstrating the exercises and sharing the progressions for each exercise.
-However, I would have loved the sessions to be more of a class style where we follow alongside her.
+Vanja from MovesMethod does a great job of demonstrating the exercises and sharing the progressions for each.
+However, I would have loved the sessions to be in a more class-style format where we could follow along with her.

-Instead, I found it lacked a bit of flow because I needed to keep pausing the video and then completing the reps myself.
+Instead, I found it lacked flow because I kept having to pause the video and complete the reps myself.
 For the 15-minute flow sessions, I had to set my own timer to change exercises every minute.
-And even though there are only four exercises in each flow session, I sometimes forgot what was next and had to go back and look through the video again.
+And even though there are only four exercises in each flow session, I sometimes forget what’s next and have to go back and watch the video again.

 Lack of information about the upcoming session